oliviercreurer/compass/README.md

 Compass' sequencer moves through commands of your choosing that trigger different functions.
 Use commands to, for example:

-- manipulate the sequence's clock or jump to a random step
+* manipulate the sequence's clock or jump to a random step
-- randomly change the position of your loop
+* randomly change the location of your loop within the buffers
-- push the two record/playback heads to different positions in your loop or sync them back up
-- alter the rate and direction of each record/playback head independently
+* alter the rate, direction and position of each record/playback head

 Compass' audio buffers and its sequencer each have their own sense of time in order to facilitate experimentation.
 Interesting effects and textures can be created by recording into loops long and short, randomizing commands on the fly, modifying the sequence length, etc.